flybywiresim/docs/docs/fbw-a32nx/feature-guides/flypados3/presets.md

 ## Quick Help

-For convenience there is also a summarized help page in the flyPad for your reference.
+For convenience, there is also a summarized help page in the flyPad for your reference.

 <div style="position: relative;">
     <img src="/fbw-a32nx/assets/flypados3/flypad-presets-help.png" style="width: 100%; height: auto;" loading="lazy">